-New Zealand’s South Island is a beautifully magic place.
-I spent over five months living in New Zealand and spent less than a week in the North Island – I just couldn’t bring myself to leave the South!
+New Zealand’s South Island is a beautifully magical place.
+I spent over five months living in New Zealand and spent 95% of it on the South Island – I just couldn’t bring myself to leave!
 The most popular destinations are Mount Cook, Wanaka and the iconic Milford Sound.
 While this itinerary includes all of these destinations, I’ve also included some off-the-beaten-path destinations like Kaikoura, Abel Tasman National Park and more!
-Here is the ultimate South Island, New Zealand 2 Week Road Trip Itinerary.
-(If you have longer than two weeks, check out my three week itinerary.)
+So without further ado, here is the Ultimate 2 Week South Island, New Zealand Itinerary.
+(If you have longer than two weeks, check out my three week itinerary here.)

 South Island, New Zealand Road Trip Itinerary – Logistics

 I would recommend starting and ending your journey in Christchurch, the largest city in the South Island.
 There are frequent flights between Auckland and Christchurch and it’s easy to rent a car or camper van from Christchurch.

 Although it is possible to get by hitchhiking and using public transport, I wouldn’t recommend doing this.
 By renting a car or camper van you’ll have significantly more freedom to explore destinations off the main highways.

 You have a few options for accommodation in the South Island.
 I’d say the deciding factor will come down to your budget and comfort levels.

 - Camper van: Portable and (potentially) very cozy, more expensive than renting a car and also a bit more expensive for gas.

 - Car camping: There are a lot of campsite around New Zealand that you can access with a car, all you need is a tent!

 - Hostels: Cities and towns have hostels, which are comfortable and range in price (typically between $25 and $40 NZD for a dorm bed).